Shradhaaggarwal/React/LearningReact/IMP.md

     => named = can have multiple ; {} ; same name
     => mixed = can have both ; import default, {named} from ...

+5. looping
+    => for loop not allowed .map works
+    => throws error if key is missing